Book Marketing

 book description hacks

-Targeting means choosing the type of audience you want to target with your ad.
+Targeting means choosing the type of audience you want your ads to be displayed to.
 You may already have an idea of who you want to reach.
 For example: female, aged between 25-40, does yoga, and lives in the U.S. territory.

 • Use targeting options: author names, book/series titles, TV shows, movies, and genres.